-However, back on an evening at Highclere, I had to content myself with this very sneaky photograph.
+However, back on an evening at Highclere Castle, I had to content myself with this very sneaky photograph.
 I look a little tense as I hate breaking the rules, but I felt I needed at least one photograph of me inside Highclere to be able to write a blog post!
 In my defence, this particular alcove was quite hidden and we were not the only ones taking a very quick photograph.

 History Everywhere You Turn at Highclere Castle

 Highclere became a hospital during World War 1 with Lady Almina, the Countess of Carnarvon herself, acting as a nurse.
 Sadly Highclere’s location, and the hills on the property, mean that eight Allied Planes came down there during World War Two.
 You can read more about The Highclere Plane Search Team on Lady Carnarvon’s blog.

 There was also the not to be missed Egyptian Exhibition, which brings to life the 5th Earl of Carnarvon and Howard Carter’s discovery of the Tomb of Tutankhamun.

 As the evening drew to a close, there were more carols in The Saloon.
 Our glasses were topped up with champagne one last time and we were offered tiny cookies and miniature mince pies.
 As we drove away we reflected on not just how much we had enjoyed the evening, but how much we had learned!

-Our evening at Highclere Castle was an unforgettable experience and I hope to visit this iconic castle again soon.
+Our evening at Highclere Castle was an unforgettable experience and I look forward to visiting this iconic castle again soon.